Jatavarman Sundara Pandyan I

-Jatavarman Sundara I, also known as Sadayavarman Sundara Pandyan, was a emperor of the Pandyan dynasty who ruled regions of Tamilakkam (present day South India) between 1250–1268 CE.
-He is remembered for his patronage of the arts and tamil architecture, along with refurbishment and decoration of many Kovils (temple) in the Tamil continent.
-He oversaw a massive economic growth of the Pandyan empire.
-On the eve of his death in 1268 CE, the second Pandyan empire's power and territorial extent had risen to its zenith.
+Jatavarman Sundara I, also known as Sadayavarma Sundara Pandyan, was a king of the Pandyan dynasty who ruled regions of Tamilakam (present day South India), Northern Sri Lanka, and Southern Andhra between 1250–1268 CE.
+He is remembered for his patronage of the arts and Dravidian architecture, along with refurbishment and decoration of many Kovils (temples) in the Tamil continent.
+He oversaw a massive economic growth of the Pandyan kingdom.
+On the eve of his death in 1268 CE, the imperial Pandyan kingdom's territorial extent had risen to its zenith till Nellore and Kadapa by defeating Telugu Chola rulers Vijaya Gandagopala, Manumasiddhi III of Nellore Cholas and Ganapatideva of Kakatiyas.

 Accession

 Sundara Pandyan I acceded to the Pandyan throne in the year 1251 CE.
 During the middle part of the 13th century, Pandya kingdom was ruled by many princes of the royal line.
 This practice of shared rule with one prince asserting primacy was common in the Pandyan Kingdom.
 The other princes of the Pandyan royal family with whom Sundara Pandyan I shared his rule were Maravarman Vikkiraman II and his brother Jatavarman Veera Pandyan I.